 by anna stereopoulou

 What you are listening to are musicians performing psychedelic music under the influence of a mind-altering chemical called…

 …the Green Fairy or else the Colours of the Rainbow

-	Ioannis Chryssafis [1873 – 1932], one of the most important Greek writers and also the founder of the Greek sport science was the first to translate in Greek the homonymous work of Strindberg.
+Ioannis Chryssafis [1873 – 1932], one of the most important Greek writers and also the founder of the Greek sport science was the first to translate in Greek the same-titled work of Strindberg‘s.
 He notes: